cguy777/DumbSyslogSystem/README.md

 }
 ~~~

 You could encounter a filter with numerous fields that you would rather not have to completely re-input through the CLI.
 Manually editing the filter could save you time and prevent mistakes in this scenario.
-However, as stated previously, inclusion and exclusion filters must only contain one type to operate only.
+However, as stated previously, inclusion and exclusion filters must only contain one type.
 I.e., they can only be evaluating hostnames, or only evaluating facility numbers.

 Consider the following inclusion filter: